 Ground coriander.
 Gives thickness and a wholesome flavor.
 If you are making Indian style cooking, this ingredient is a worthy investment.
 A small bag costs about $3 and can last a year long.

 Turmeric powder.
 Used for medicinal purposes for thousands of years, though it will not alter the taste of the curry, I would strongly recommend to use it.

 Cumin seeds.
-The best seasoning provides the curry a facelift, additionally aids for better digestion.
+The best seasoning provides the curry a facelift.

 Cilantro.
 Used for garnishing makes the curry with a refreshing aroma.